tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 5. Instructor Do: Groupby (10 min)

 This section focuses on grouping and aggregating data.
 Grouping data is particularly valuable when dealing with data for multiple stocks.
 You will give an overview of grouping and then perform a live demo of how to use the `groupby` function in Pandas.
+Data for this activity was retrieved from [Coinbase](http://coinbase.com).

 **Files:**